jbarciv/ClusterDynamics/README.md

 ![Natural Scenarios](./figs/reservoir_place.png)

-With the help of [Sentinel Hub](https://www.sentinel-hub.com/) we have obtained a suficient data.
+With the help of [Sentinel Hub](https://www.sentinel-hub.com/) we have obtained a suficient data consisting in four gifs with 50 images each one for the year between 2020 and 2024.

+This is the one for 2020:
 ![lakes_20_21](./src/data/lakes_20_21.gif)

 Some results for the clustering offer different performance depending on the images as shown below.
 (1) clusters properly the total water area while (2) is not.